High-performance tyres offer more grip than regular tyres. This leads to better handling, improved steering feel and shorter stopping distances.

 From a petrolhead’s point of view, yes.
 The slight discomfort is a small price to pay for big gains in handling.

-Even if you don’t drive hard, you can think of high-performance tyres as a safety upgrade.
+Even if you don’t drive hard, you can think of performance tyres as a safety upgrade.
 Their grip, ability to cut through water and shorter braking distances enhances safety.